 Since 1994, he has taught music composition and directed the New Music Ensemble at CSULA, where he also chairs the Department of Music, Theatre and Dance.
 Additionally, he has lectured for the Los Angeles Philharmonic, interviewing many composers including Sir Harrison Birtwistle, Christopher Rouse, Jerry Goldsmith, Elmer Bernstein, Osvaldo Golijov and Esa Pekka Salonen.
 He has also presented at conferences in the U.S., United Kingdom and Canada.

-Matthias Selke, Professor of Chemistry and Biochemistry – College of Natural and
+Matthias Selke, Professor of Chemistry and Biochemistry – College of Natural and Social Sciences

 Committed to providing CSULA students with opportunities for hands-on research experience, Matthias Selke has mentored about 60 undergraduate and graduate (M.S.) research students as well as six postdoctoral fellows.
 Many of these students have participated in CSULA training programs for disadvantaged students, such as the Minority Biomedical Research Support-Research Initiative for Scientific Enhancement (MBRS-RISE) Program, sponsored by the National Institutes of Health (NIH), or the Center for Energy and Sustainability program, sponsored by the National Science Foundation (NSF).